 is the Director of Information Technology at the University of North Carolina School of the Arts and currently serves on the Board of Directors for the Piedmont Opera and Technology Committee for the Winston-Salem Symphony.
 Tamar also dabbles in web design, development, and technology strategy/support services.

 is the Founding Executive Director of The Olio.
-Originally from the Chicago area, Rebeccah started blowing glass in college, at the University of Illinois Champaign-Urbana, and has taught, worked, and lived in many areas and occupations since.
-Her background includes education, sales, marketing, food service, administration, non-profits, and film production (www.indestructiblefilm.com).
-She has lived in Winston-Salem, North Carolina since 2006 and has two children, Henry and Elliot.
+Originally from the Chicago area, Rebeccah started blowing glass in 1993 as a college student at the University of Illinois Champaign-Urbana, and has taught, worked, and lived in many industries and occupations since.
+Her experience includes education, sales, marketing, food service, administration, non-profits, and film production (www.indestructiblefilm.com), among others.
+She has lived in Winston-Salem, North Carolina since 2006 and has two young sons Henry and Elliot.
 She is a co-founder of Mary's Mavens, sits on the PTI Airport Public Art Committee, and is a member of the Kenan Institute Arts Enterprise Lab 2.0 and EMC Arts Community Innovation Lab.
-She has had a plan to 'start a glassblowing school for kids' since the second day of class in 1993, when glassblowing captured her in a way nothing else could, or has since.